WilsonBillkia/ethereum-node/README.md

 6. Run `ansible-playbook geth_validator_build.yml` The playbook should perform all the steps necessary to install and enable the geth, beacon and validator services.

-7. When tou are ready to move the staking and lighthouse executables to any hosts just use the new playbooks for each and they will transfer across.
+7. When ready to move the staking and lighthouse executables to any hosts just use the new playbooks for each and they will transfer across.